 Montana NSF EPSCoR is a statewide science infrastructure program funded by the National Science Foundation.
 EPSCoR, which stands for Experimental Program to Stimulate Competitive Research, builds capacity across the state in science and technology through investments in people, tools, and ideas.
-Montana currently has an NSF Track-1 EPSCoR of approximately \$4M per year to develop research infrastructure and an NSF Track-2 award which includes several NSF EPSCoR jurisdictions of approximately \$ to ? with Alaska and has submitted several NSF Track-1 awards, which are single faculty awards.
+Montana currently has an NSF Track-1 EPSCoR of approximately \$4M per year to develop research infrastructure and an NSF Track-2 award which includes several NSF EPSCoR jurisdictions and NSF Track-3 awards which are single faculty awards.